-The financial statements have been prepared in accordance with the requirements of the Financial Reporting Act 2013 and the Companies Act 1993.
+The financial statements have been prepared in accordance with the requirements of the Companies Act 1993.
 The Company is a reporting entity for the purposes of the Financial Markets Conduct Act 2013.

 Historical cost convention

 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of certain assets and liabilities.